ScandiumSG/ITP_DiaryApplication/diary/readme.md

 This project use a spotbugs exclusion list, which contains any spotbugs error that is allowed within the project.
 This exclusion list is located in `diary/config/spotbugs_exclude.xml`.

-Currently two bugs is excluded from bugspot tests. `DLS_DEAD_LOCAL_STORE` is excluded due to usage of `File.delete()` in the persistance layer.
+Currently three bugs is excluded from bugspot tests. `DLS_DEAD_LOCAL_STORE` is excluded due to usage of `File.delete()` in the persistance layer.
 The `File.delete()` method returns a boolean value, however currently the project design just needs the file to delete without a return value, which is why the `DLS_DEAD_LOCAL_STORE` is on the exclusion list.

-`EI_EXPOSE_REP2` is excluded due to our method of swapping between controllers in the UI module.
+`EI_EXPOSE_REP` and `EI_EXPOSE_REP2` is excluded due to our method of swapping between controllers in the UI module.
 We intended to limit exposing objects as much as possible, but found no reliable workaround for the UI controller swapping methods.
-The UI controllers is only location this "bug" is allowed, any other places required workaround to preserve encapsulation.
+The UI controllers is only location the `EI_EXPOSE_REP2` "bug" is allowed, DiaryApp is the only location the `EI_EXPOSE_REP` bug is allowed.
+These bugs should not be allowed to occur outside of these specific classes in the UI module.

 ### How to run test